Skip to content

 • Honest support.
 A founder reads your email.
 Usually before lunch.

-• Capture from the cockpit.
-Photograph an ACARS OOOI page or the FMC/MCDU screen and your block times — with date and flight number — read straight into the flight, on-device.
+• Capture from the flight deck.
+Photograph an ACARS OOOI page or the FMC/MCDU screen and your block times — with date and flight number — read straight into the flight, on-device (iOS and Android; part of Pro).

 Try it once.
 Own it forever.